Neubauer appointed to climate change task force

 Neubauer said climate change is a central issue that “threatens all of us and everything we hold dear.”

-“We need to tackle this issue head on, and work together to develop real, bipartisan, Wisconsin-centered solutions to combat climate change and support working families,” Neubauer said adding the state has an opportunity to create more environmental friendly jobs.
+“We need to tackle this issue head-on, and work together to develop real, bipartisan, Wisconsin-centered solutions to combat climate change and support working families,” Neubauer said, adding the state has an opportunity to create more environmentally friendly jobs.

 Post a comment as